Key Characteristics

 Exhaust Flow

-Air Drive Section
+Air Drive Mechanism

-Hydraulic Section
+Hydraulic Mechanism

-In this section, the hydraulic piston/plunger is attached to the air piston and its bottom section is housed inside the hydraulic pump head.
-Its size determines the pressure ratio of the pump, which in turn designates output flow and maximum pressure capability.
-Its purpose is to pull liquid into the hydraulic body through the inlet check valve and push it out through the outlet check valve at an elevated pressure.
+Attached to the air piston, the hydraulic piston/plunger resides within the hydraulic pump head's lower section.
+The size of this piston determines the pressure ratio, output flow, and maximum pressure capability.
+Its role is to draw liquid into the hydraulic body via the inlet check valve and expel it through the outlet check valve at a high pressure.

 Example: